thautwarm/Site-32/src/PL/paper-reading-LHKP.rst

-According to the authors' arguments, an awkward scene in Ocaml is, type aliases and actual type signatures cannot be distinguished from each other, which makes it impossible to perform direct unification after introducing higher kined types.
+According to the authors' arguments, an awkward scene in OCaml is, type aliases and actual type signatures cannot be distinguished from each other, which makes it impossible to directly perform unification after introducing higher kined types.

 .. code-block :: ocaml